 The Wisconsin income and franchise tax law is based on the federal Internal Revenue Code ("IRC").
 The IRC generally applies for Wisconsin purposes at the same time as for federal purposes.
-For taxable years beginning on or after January 1, 2012, Wisconsin's definition of the IRC is the IRC as of December 31, 2010 with numerous exceptions.
-Some of the exceptions are listed below followed by a listing of the IRC provisions that Wisconsin does follow.
+For taxable years beginning on or after January 1, 2015, Wisconsin's definition of the IRC is the IRC as of December 31, 2013 with numerous exceptions.
+Below is a listing of the exceptions.

 NOTE: The exceptions and provisions adopted by Wisconsin listed below are those in effect as of the publication date of these instructions.
-It is possible that subsequent changes in Wisconsin law may add or eliminate some exceptions applicable to taxable years beginning in 2012.
+It is possible that subsequent changes in Wisconsin law may add or eliminate some exceptions applicable to taxable years beginning in 2015.